lintool/guide/what-working-with-me-is-like.md

 I put these in quotes because it's an over-simplification: obviously, you'll contribute to "my" idea and I'll certainly help you refine "your" idea.
 Since the bulk of the research conducted by my group is _empirical_ (i.e., exeperimental) in nature, by demonstrable progress I typically mean new experimental results.
 Of course, I don't expect all experiments to actually "work", but "failed" experiments also offer valuable insight into the problem.

+Generally, I will nudge newer students to "my ideas" to give them concrete things to work on and leave more senior students "to find their own way".
+A few common "advising patterns" I frequently adopt:

++ For particularly enthusiastic new students, I sometimes give them "a lot of rope" to come up with their own ideas.
+Some do succeed, but to be honest, the success rate isn't very high.
+New students have a lot of energy, but lack the experience of knowing what's _interesting_ or _doable_.
++ In the above case, after I let the student "spin their wheels" without getting anywhere for a while (for example, the first semester), I'll start nudging them towards more concrete ideas... the nudging becomes more forceful the longer I don't see demosntrable progress.
++ For Ph.D. students, I actually take the opposite approach: I will let students "wander in the wilderness" for a while to develop their own ideas, because that's an important part of the Ph.D. experience.